covidestim/covidestim-sources/README.md

 <b style="color: grey;">County boundaries</b>, <b style="color: red;">HSA boundaries</b>, <b style="color: blue;">CBG boundaries</b>
 ![Map of county, HSA, CBG borders](/img/agg-disagg.png)

-Simply identifying which county each facility in and then summing across all facilities in a county carries the following drawbacks:
+Simply identifying which county each facility lies within and then summing across all facilities in a county carries the following drawbacks:

 - It ignores the fact that the hospital may be treating patients from other counties.